BRACKETS-by-TRIAD/harbor-installer/harbor-installer-readme.md

-# Harbor Global #
+# Harbor Installer #

-Harbor global is a command to add or update harbor in your project.
+Harbor installer is a command to add or update harbor in your project.

 ## Install to your system ##